 Danielle Bernstein is an American fashion influencer and entrepreneur best known for founding WeWoreWhat, a successful blog-turned-fashion brand that gathered major following.

-But her reputation hasn’t been smooth.
-Multiple smaller designers and fashion watchers have accused her of copying designs or borrowing others’ work without proper credit which sparked backlash online.
-She’s also faced heat for behavior during the pandemic and other public missteps that fueled the idea she should be “canceled.”
+However, her reputation hasn’t been without difficulties as several smaller designers and fashion watchers have accused her of borrowing designs or using others’ work without giving them due credit.
+She’s also faced heat for her behavior during the pandemic as well as for her other mishaps that have further intensified the notion that she should be “canceled.”

 17. Scottykfitness

-Scotty K Fitness (Scotty Knox Flynn) is a mustachioed American fitness influencer and former firefighter who exploded on TikTok with raw workout challenges, mental health advocacy, and humorous rants, amassing a total of 7million followers across all platforms.
+Scotty K Fitness, real name Scotty Knox Flynn, is a mustachioed fitness personality and former firefighter who burst into the world of TikTok with raw workout challenges, mental health advocacy, and comedic rants, totaling 7 million followers across all platforms.

 18. Peach McIntyre

-Peach McIntyre is a lifestyle and family content creator known for her YouTube, TikTok, Instagram, and Facebook presence.
-She’s been a controversial figure for a while, with drama swirling around her content, her reactions to commenters, and the way she handles sensitive topics online.
+Peach McIntyre is a lifestyle and family content creator with a presence on YouTube, TikTok, Instagram, and Facebook.
+She has been a divisive figure for quite some time now, with drama surrounding her videos and her responses to her commenters and the way she tackles issues.

 Because of this, there are even petitions online calling for her to be “cancelled” or banned from platforms – and these petitions have gathered a few thousand signatures in early 2026, mostly from people upset at her behavior on social media.